3dv-in-ecommerce/3dv-in-ecommerce.github.io/_pages/home.md

   <div class="col-md-12">
     <a href="https://www.linkedin.com/in/eric-bennett-2664a817"><img class="people-pic" style="float:left;margin-right:50px;" src="{{ "/static/img/people/eric.jpeg" | prepend:site.baseurl }}"></a>
     <p>
-      <b><a href="https://www.linkedin.com/in/eric-bennett-2664a817">Eric Bennett</a></b> Director of Science at Amazon Imaging; Leading the research and development of cutting-edge solutions for the creation of 3D models using ML, CV, photogrammetry, and more to bring new immersive experiences to Amazon's customers.
+      <b><a href="https://www.linkedin.com/in/eric-bennett-2664a817">Eric Bennett</a></b> Director of Science at Amazon Imaging.
+Bennett leads the research and development of cutting-edge solutions for the creation of 3D models using ML, CV, photogrammetry, and more to bring new immersive experiences to Amazon's customers.
+He obtained his Ph.D. in Computer Science from University of North Carolina at Chapel Hill.
     </p>
   </div>
 </div><br>